root-THC/ESTUDIO/BBDD/apuntesgod.md

  SINTAXIS = GRANT privilegio1, privilegio2, privilegio3 ON tabla TO usuario;

  GRANT ALL PRIVILEGES ON emp FROM pep;
- SINTAXIS = GRANT ALL PRIVILEGES ON tabla FROM pep;
+ SINTAXIS = GRANT ALL PRIVILEGES ON tabla FROM usuario/rol;
  ```
 ---